 No, they are misshapen, some are thick, some are thin, some are crusty, some are chewy in the center, but they are actually made by my kids.
 I was the sous-chef and did a lot of rolling and placing on to the pans but that was it.

-Because I love practical plans that work and allow us mommies to mother while not losing our minds — here is the play by play of this year’s gingerbread cookie baking episode.
+Because I love practical plans that work and allow us mommies to mother while not losing our minds — here is the play-by-play of this year’s gingerbread cookie baking episode.

-Oh, the recipe, that’s probably why your reading this right?
+Oh, the recipe, that’s probably why you’re reading this right?
 Okay, so this recipe was handed down by my dear friend Amanda who swears it’s from Martha Stewart but I can’t find where (thank you, Martha).
 There are one or two slight adaptations, but otherwise, she gets full credit.

 Gingerbread Cookies (Makes about 2 dozen)

 - 3 1/2 cups flour

 - 1 1/2 teaspoons baking soda

 - 1/4 teaspoon salt